browserengineering/book/book/scheduling-and-threading.md

             self.lock.release()
 ```

-Each `Tab` will own a `MainThreadRunner`, control its runtime, and
+Each `Tab` will own a `MainThreadRunner` and schedule script eval tasks and
-schedule script eval tasks and animation frames on it:
+animation frames on it.[^one-per-tab]
+And since we'll be copying the display list across threads and not a canvas,
+the focus painting behavior needs to become a new `DrawLine` canvas command.

+[^one-per-tab]: That means there will be one main thread per `Tab`, and even
+tabs that are not currently shown will be able to run tasks in the background.

 ``` {.python replace=browser/commit_func,%20body))/}
 class Tab: